diprefranco/angular-template-my-website/README.md

 Angular Template For My Website
 ============
-This is an Angular project to start a personal website.
+This is an Angular project you can use to build your personal website.
 # ![AngularTemplateForMyWebsite](https://diprefranco.github.io/angular-template-my-website/images/website.png)

 ---